camunda-community-hub/camunda-7-to-8-migration-example/README.md

 ### Adjusting the Code

-You need to add a line of code to your Spring Boot app to auto-deploy process models during startup, a functionality that was automatically enables in Camunda 7, but provides more manual control in Camunda 8:
+You need to add a line of code to your Spring Boot app to auto-deploy process models during startup, a functionality that was automatically enabled in Camunda 7, but provides more manual control in Camunda 8:

 ```java
 @SpringBootApplication